-Here we show you how to get files off a corrupt SD card.
+Here we show you how to try and get files off an SD card if it's not working or you accidentally deleted them.
 It's basically the same process as recovering deleted files from a PC or any type of digital storage for that matter.

 So when a card stops working you can lose a lot.
-Here we've focussed on recovering files including photos, videos and documents.
-You can reinstall lost apps and, if they come from a legal source, music files can be replaced free of charge.
+Here we've focussed on recovering files including photos, videos and documents from a card that's not working properly, but the principles apply to deleted files as well.

 Don't format the card if you want to retain any of the photos on it.
 You can follow the tips in our separate article on how to format a write-protected SD card after you've tried to recover any files that are on your card.